conmeehan/conmeehan.github.io/advancedUNIXtutorial.md

 and then hit tab twice.
 This will then list the folder contents as per the `ls` command, and allow you to see what options are available to you for subdirectories etc.<br>
 The same will work for commands such as `cd`, `less`, etc. and programs that are installed such as `raxml` and `migrate-n`.<br>

+Tab completion is also explained well in [this video](https://www.youtube.com/watch?v=k5A12buZ8To&ab_channel=AverageLinuxUser).

 ## Repeating commands using loops

 The real power of the shell is the ability to repeat commands on multiple targets.
 This is useful for example for creating multiple folders, moving files into each folder, running pipeline on multiple samples etc.<br>